Stop! Your Lease Extension in Mundesley Could Be FREE

 If you are facing a significant premium because your lease in Mundesley has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Mundesley property with a lease extension is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

 Lender Requirement

-The conveyancing solicitors that we work with procure Mundesley lease extensions and help protect your position.
+The conveyancing solicitors that we work with handle Mundesley lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The lawyer we work with provide it.

-Mundesley Lease Extension Case Summaries:
+Mundesley Lease Extension Case Studies:

-Daniel, Mundesley, Norfolk,
+Phoebe, Mundesley, Norfolk,

 Mundesley case: